jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 end
 ```

-This uploader uses all the defaults set in `Uploadable`, and can be
+This uploader uses all the defaults set in `ruby›Uploadable`, and can be
 mounted and used like any other CarrierWave uploader.
 You can add or override
-any methods (e.g. `store_dir`) or versions defined in the base uploader, and
+any methods (e.g. `ruby›store_dir`) or versions defined in the base uploader,
-they will remain specific to files uploaded with this uploader.
+and they will remain specific to files uploaded with this uploader.

 ## The Second Level